top of page

 What can I expect from the application process?

-You'll spend about 60 - 120 minutes completing an application form about your technical background and interest in AI safety.
-Shortlisted applicants will be invited to a 15-minute interview.
+You'll spend about 2-3 hours completing an application form about your technical background and interest in AI safety.

 While TARA is free for Participants, we use a commitment bond to increase engagement in the program.
 Here is how it works: